KartikeyaLab/Luna/README.md

 2.  **Send Commands:** Use the text input field on the web page to type your commands or questions for Luna.
 3.  **Observe Responses:** Luna's responses will be displayed on the web interface.
 You might also hear audio feedback for certain actions.
 4.  **Explore Features:** Try out the various features mentioned earlier, such as setting reminders, playing music, initiating web searches, and asking questions.

+## 💡 How to Interact

+Once the frontend is loaded in your browser:

+1.  **Voice Input:** If your browser supports it and you grant microphone access, Luna will start listening.
+You can speak your commands or questions.
+The "Microphone Status" will indicate when Luna is listening or speaking.
+2.  **Text Input:** Type your message into the text field at the bottom of the page and press Enter or click the send button (if a button is present in a more enhanced UI).
+3.  **Observe Responses:** Luna's text responses will appear in the chat container with a typing animation.
+If Luna is configured to speak, you will also hear the response.
+4.  **Set Reminders:** Use natural language like "remind me to call John in 1 hour".
+The reminder will be displayed in the "Reminder" section when it's triggered.
+5.  **Play Music:** Try commands like "play some music" (assuming you have audio files configured in the backend).
+6.  **Web and YouTube Search:** Use commands like "open google and search for the weather" or "open youtube and search for funny cats".
+7.  **Play YouTube Videos:** Try "play relaxing jazz on youtube".

 ### Example Interactions: